 6 The point is this: the one who sows sparingly will also reap sparingly, and the one who sows bountifully will also reap bountifully.
 7 Each of you must give as you have made up your mind, not reluctantly or under compulsion, for God loves a cheerful giver.
 8 And God is able to provide you with every blessing in abundance, so that by always having enough of everything, you may share abundantly in every good work.
 9 As it is written, "He scatters abroad, he gives to the poor; his righteousness endures forever."

 Again, we have an emphasis on the voluntary nature of the gift the Corinthians are giving.
 They are to weigh what their gift will mean versus what benefit they will have by keeping resources for themselves.
 Do they want to reap much?
 Then they must sow much.
-Paul reminds them that God has provided abundance to them so that they may be able to share in the work God is doing.
+Paul reminds them that God has provided them with abundance so they may be able to share in the work God is doing.

-Finally, there is something missional in Paul’s teaching here.
+Finally, there is something missional in Paul's teaching here.
 He is not teaching about a need for general wealth redistribution in society.
 I mentioned 1 John 3:17.
-John talks of seeing another “brother” in need.
-From what I’ve been able to learn, fictive family always referred to fellow Christians and was not used in the sense of general fraternity that we might use it today.
+John talks of seeing another "brother" in need.
+From what I've learned, fictive family always referred to fellow Christians and was not used in the sense of general fraternity that we might use today.
 Other New Testament passages (not all necessarily) seem to be targeted toward wealth issues within the church community.
 In fact, caring for those within the community seems to be the main theme.

-I've already noted that no fund-raising was done on behalf of the poor Macedonians of the poor in general.
-Nor do we see evidence of this kind of offering as normative among the first century churches.
+I've already noted that no fund-raising was done on behalf of the poor Macedonians or the poor in general.
+Nor do we see evidence of this kind of offering as normative among the first-century churches.
 But there is further evidence that Paul was not teaching about normative economic redistribution.

 It is widely noted that Luke tended to highlight the issues of the poor in his works.
 Paul notes in Galatians 2:10 that the Council at Jerusalem (Acts 15) had asked Paul and Barnabas to keep the poor in mind in their missionary efforts.
 This appears to be a driving force in Paul's attempts to collect this offering, which he mentions in multiple letters.
-Why does Luke make no mention of this aspect of the sharing with regard to the Council at Jerusalem or to this practice occurring between various churches in his Acts of the Apostles?
-This seems like precisely the sort of thing Luke would have seized upon, much like is reference to "holding things in common" in Acts 2 through 5.
+Why does Luke not mention this aspect of the sharing regarding the Council at Jerusalem or this practice occurring between various churches in his Acts of the Apostles?
+This seems like precisely the sort of thing Luke would have seized upon, much like his reference to "holding things in common" in Acts 2 through 5.

-While there are some important principles in these two chapters I would be cautious about building an economic ethic based primarily on this text.
+While these two chapters have some important principles, I would be cautious about building an economic ethic based primarily on this text.